 Registering for Classes

 Registration is the process of choosing and enrolling in courses each semester.
 Students must be admitted to the university and participate in academic advising prior to registering for fall and spring semesters.
-Academic advising is provided by each academic department for students enrolled in any of that department’s majors, and by the Undergraduate Academic Success Center for students who would benefit from additional assistance in the advising and registration process.
+Academic advising is provided by the Academic Success Center and each academic department for students enrolled in any of that department’s majors, to assist students in the advising and registration process.

 Current APU Students